sumeetgajjar/CS7610-F20/lab1/README.md

 ### Building the Docker image
 Command: `docker build . -t sumeet-g-prj1`

-*Note:* The image is purposefully tagged with my name prefix to prevent accidental collision of image names with others submission.
+*Note:* The image is purposefully tagged with my name prefix to prevent accidental collision of image names with other submissions.

 ### Starting the Docker containers
 *Note:*